k8gb-io/k8gb/docs/intro.md

 If the Pods in cluster **Y** were to once again become healthy (liveness and readiness probes start passing) then the Ingress node IPs for cluster **Y** would once again be added to the eligible pool of Ingress node IPs.

+### 4. Partial deployment - Gslb resource missing from a cluster

+This use case documents what happens when a `Gslb` resource is **not** deployed consistently across all clusters.
+This situation arises during phased rollouts or as a result of misconfiguration, and leads to the affected cluster being silently excluded from global load balancing for that hostname.

+#### 4.1 Setup

+In this scenario, a multi-cluster environment has:

+- Cluster **X**: `Gslb` resource **deployed** for `app.cloud.example.com`
+- Cluster **Y**: `Gslb` resource **not deployed** for `app.cloud.example.com`

+#### 4.2 Behavior

+When a `Gslb` resource is absent from cluster **Y**:

+1. Cluster **Y**'s k8gb controller has no knowledge of `app.cloud.example.com` and publishes no `localtargets-app.cloud.example.com` records to its local CoreDNS.
+2. Cluster **Y** does not register NS delegation records for this hostname with the edge DNS, so the edge DNS cannot delegate queries to cluster **Y**'s CoreDNS for this host.
+3. Cluster **X** discovers (via the edge DNS) only its own NS delegation records for `app.cloud.example.com`.
+When it queries remote clusters for `localtargets-*` records, it finds none for cluster **Y**.
+4. Cluster **X** composes DNS responses containing only its own Ingress node IPs.

+Clients receive **consistent** DNS responses — they are always directed to cluster **X** — but cluster **Y** never receives GSLB-managed traffic for this hostname, regardless of its Pod health.

+#### 4.3 Outcome

+k8gb participation is **opt-in per cluster per hostname**.
+A cluster that lacks a `Gslb` resource for a given hostname is silently excluded from the GSLB pool for that hostname.
+The system continues to function through the remaining clusters, but the missing cluster cannot take part in load balancing.

+**Common causes of accidental partial deployment:**

+- Incomplete rollout: `Gslb` resources deployed to some clusters but not all
+- Namespace mismatch: `Gslb` resource exists in a different namespace than the one k8gb is watching
+- Typo in `spec.ingress.rules[].host`: the host in the `Gslb` resource does not match the Ingress host exactly

+**How to detect partial deployment:**

+- Run `kubectl get gslb -A` on each cluster and verify the same hostname appears in every cluster intended to share traffic.
+- Inspect `status.healthyRecords` on the `Gslb` object in clusters that **do** have the resource: if only one cluster's IPs are present, the other cluster is likely missing the `Gslb` resource.
+- Query the edge DNS directly — `dig NS app.cloud.example.com @<edge-dns>` — only clusters that have published NS delegation records will appear in the answer.

+!!! note "Intentional single-cluster deployment"
+    Deploying a `Gslb` resource in only one cluster is a valid and supported configuration (see [use case 1](#1-basic-single-cluster)).
+The concern this section addresses is the **unintended** case where an operator expects multi-cluster load balancing but omits the `Gslb` resource from one or more clusters.

 ## Load balancing strategies

 The following load balancing strategies, as it relates to resolving Ingress node IPs, should be provided as part of the initial implementation: